-Rahe has also coached 22 Big Sky All-Conference performers and 21 Big Sky Academic All-Conference performers in his team with the Wildcats.
-He has led WSU to 10 or more wins in conference play in all seven seasons at the helm, a Big Sky record.
+Rahe has coached 29 Big Sky All-Conference performers and 21 Big Sky Academic All-Conference performers in his team with the Wildcats.
+The Wildcats have won 10 or more conference wins in nine of his 10 seasons at Weber State.

 In the 2009-10 season the Wildcats had another strong year where they repeated as Big Sky champions.
 WSU posted a 20-11 overall record and a 13-3 mark in Big Sky play.
-Sophomore Damian Lillard was honored as the Big Sky MVP.
+Lillard, a sophomore that season, was honored as the Big Sky MVP.
 WSU advanced to the NIT for the second-straight season, losing at Cincinnati in the first round.

 Rahe got his first taste of coaching on the collegiate level in 1988-89, when he joined the staff at Colorado College as an assistant.
 He went on to serve as an assistant at the University of Colorado (1989-90) and the University of Denver (1990-91) before beginning his long association with Stew Morrill at Colorado State and Utah State.